kasurnyenyak/nyenyak/content/Top.en.md

 ---
-header: "Anda ingin tidur berkualitas ?"
+header: "You want quality sleep?
+Use a good bed"
-subheader: "Spring Bed "
+subheader: "Makes your sleep healthy and restful "
-imageFileName: "nyenyak"
+imageFileName: "homepage.jpg"
 jumpToAnchor: "KASUR"
 jumpToAnchorText: "Explore"
 ---